fatiando/pooch/doc/usage.rst

 For example, if ``path=".plumbus"`` and ``version="v0.1"``, the data folder will be ``.plumbus/v0.1``.

-When your project updates, Garage will automatically setup a separate folder for the new data files based on the given version string.
+When your project updates, Pooch will automatically setup a separate folder for the new data files based on the given version string.
 The remote URL will also be updated.
-Notice that there is a format specifier ``{version}`` in the URL that Garage substitutes for you.
+Notice that there is a format specifier ``{version}`` in the URL that Pooch substitutes for you.

 User-defined paths
 -------------------

-In the above example, the location of the garage in the users computer is hard-coded.
+In the above example, the location of the local storage in the users computer is hard-coded.
 There is no way for them to change it to something else.
-To avoid being a tyrant, you can allow the user to define the ``path`` argument using an environment variable:
+To avoid being a tyrant, you can allow the user to define the ``path`` argument using an environment
+variable:

 .. code:: python

-   GARAGE = garage.create(
+   GOODBOY = pooch.create(
        # This is still the default in case the environment variable isn't defined
-       path=garage.os_cache("plumbus"),
+       path=pooch.os_cache("plumbus"),
        base_url="https://github.com/rick/plumbus/raw/{version}/data/",
        version=__version__,
        version_dev="master",